lightbits/lightbits.github.io/euler2/euler2.markdown

   T -= gain*[dedtx, dedty, dedtz]
 </code></pre>

 Maybe most prominently, each optimization step will evaluate the error function E twelve times.
-In our toy example this is not an issue because it was a trivial loop over five-or-so 2D-3D correspondences.
+In our toy example this is not a big deal because it was a trivial loop over five-or-so 2D-3D correspondences.
 But let's look at a real example...

-*Direct Sparse Odometry* is algorithm is designed to track camera motion.
-At its core, what it does is the same as our book example, but instead of a book, they have a 3D model of the world (a depth map).
+*Direct Sparse Odometry* is an algorithm designed to track camera motion.
+At its core, what it does is the same as our book problem, but instead of a book, they have a 3D model of the world.
 Similar to how we try to find how the book is positioned in a photo, they use their model of the world to find how the camera moves between frames: by aligning the model to the photo.

 ![](dso.jpg)